aepanchi/ubuntu-for-developers-docs/docs/howto/python-setup.md

     Refer to the upstream documentation for [instructions on other shell environments configuration](https://github.com/pyenv/pyenv?tab=readme-ov-file#b-set-up-your-shell-environment-for-pyenv).
     :::

-3. Restart Your Shell

-   For the changes to the PATH to work immediately, restart your shell:
+3. For the changes to the `PATH` to work immediately, restart your shell:

 	 ```none
    exec "$SHELL"